benkeen/d3pie/d3pie-source/README.md

 `grunt bundle`

-(Yeah, you'll need to Google grunt & get it installed first.
+(Yeah, you'll need to Google <code>Grunt</code> & get it installed first.
 I know it's a pain for newbies, but you'll thank me.
 Honest.
 Tough love).

 The end code is a little more verbose than it need be because I wrapped each file except `core.js` into their own module pattern.
 The advantage was that this makes it really clear from a dev perspective: you know where a chunk of